Telework and Energy

 extracting it.

-- We have already pumped about
+- We have already pumped more than

 half of the global supply of oil out of the ground.
 Here, too,